logangillespie/OperatingSystem/README.md

 Bugs:

 We attempted the background processing but we are unable to print done.Therefore, we are unable to complete the jobs part listed in part 10 .

+warning: implicit declaration of function ‘setenv’ [-Wimplicit-function-declaration]
+      setenv("PWD", cwd, 1);

+jobs are not done

+background redirection does not work properly

+longest command time only works when at least one command is attempted

+tilde expansion only prints does not change